EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/abryan.md

 ## History
 According to the engravings on the hall of history, the Abryans are said to have been created by Arapoaz the Insightful.
-Living atop the Titan's back, the Abryans enjoyed an long era of peace and prosperity.
+Living atop the Titan's back, the Abryans enjoyed a long era of peace and prosperity.
 This all changed when Arapoaz fell.

 During the Perversion of Titans, the gods of the world went mad.
 Among these